rlemaigre/vue3-promise-dialog/README.md

 You open the dialog by calling a function that returns a promise.
 The promise resolves to the value the user entered into the dialog when it is closed.

-That approach has several sadvantages :
+That approach has several advantages :

 * It is concise.
-* A dialog can be opened from a parent Vue component, or not from a JS/TS file.
+* A dialog can be opened from a parent Vue component, or not from any JS/TS file.
 It's just a function call.
-* There is a symmetry between requesting data from the user and from the server.
+* There is symmetry between requesting data from the user and from the server.
-* No need to alter the code of a parent component to accomodate for the presence of the dialog.
+* No need to alter the code of a parent component to accommodate for the presence of the dialog.
 * A parent component can use many dialogs without becoming a mess.

 ## Content of this repository